Here’s a nice and easy truffle butter recipe… Spread it on toast with sea salt or add it to cooked pasta to make a delicious truffle butter spaghetti!

 - The compound butter will be pressed against the parchment paper until it is nicely shaped into a cylinder.
 Once you got that nice and even butter sausage twist the ends tightly.
 Then place the truffle butter back in the fridge to set fully again.
 Slice the butter up and remove the parchment paper.
 Serve chilled.

-Truffle Spaghetti (Spaghetti al Tartufo)This next truffle butter recipe here below doesn’t need a lot of explanation.
 Truffle butter spaghetti.
 Spaghetti, butter and truffles.
-As you can see above I made a batch of truffle butter today.
+As you can see above I made a batch of that truffle butter recipe today.

 This next truffle butter recipe doesn’t need a lot of explanation.
 Truffle butter spaghetti.
 Spaghetti, butter and truffles!